hanfasnoor/deloittecs/README.md

    [ActivityScheduleServiceImpl.java](deloitte-activity-scheduler/src/main/java/com/deloitte/events/deloitteactivityscheduler/service/)

   ### Unit Test Cases
-    This Project has some unit test cases written using Junit covering test cases like -No Input File passed
+   This Project has some unit test cases written using Junit covering test cases like
+   - No Input File passed
-    -Proper Input file passed
+   - Proper Input file passed
-    -End Time of Each Schedule
+   - End Time of Each Schedule
-    -Is Lunch break available for a schedule etc
+   - Is Lunch break available for a schedule etc

 ### Some Test Evidences
  ###### Input 1